wp-plugins/gantry/readme.txt

 Gantry is a comprehensive set of building blocks to enable the rapid development and realization of a design into a flexible and powerful web platform theme.

+* Please visit http://gantry-framework.org to download a FREE WordPress Gantry default theme which can be used as a base for your own themes!

 Gantry is packed full of features to empower the development of designs into fully functional layouts with the absolute minimum of effort and fuss.

 * True "Drag and Drop" page builder
 * Support for Responsive Layouts
+* Syntax highlight support via Google Code Prettify
 * 960 Grid System
 * Stunning Administrator interface
 * XML driven and with overrides for unprecedented levels of customization